 This paper has reviewed the major sources of aerodynamic noise on modern horizontal wind turbines.
 A brief analysis of the time and frequency scales of two dominant noise sources for a modern wind turbine was presented.
-Broadband airfoil trailing edge noise was shown to have most of its energy at approximately 500 Hz.
-Its directivity ensures that trailing edge noise from a wind turbine will have its amplitude modulated with time at approximately the blade passing frequency.
+Broadband airfoil trailing edge noise for the case studied was shown to have most of its energy at approximately 500 Hz.
+Its directivity ensures that trailing edge noise from a wind turbine will have its amplitude modulated with time at the blade passing frequency.
 While the amplitude modulation occurs at low frequency, it cannot be considered a low frequency noise source.
-Bladetower interaction (BTI) noise was analysed using a first order model and it was found its frequency content had maximum energy at about 4 Hz
+Bladetower interaction (BTI) noise was analysed using a first order model and its frequency content was found to have maximum energy at 2.2 Hz.

 Some measurements from a modern European wind farm were reviewed.
 These results strongly suggest that noise from multiple wind turbines in a wind farm can reinforce each other and create impulsive "pile-driving" like sound, considerable distances from the wind farm.
-The published results are A-weighted; hence only contain noise from the broadband swish (trailing edge) component.
-It is speculated BTI noise may also be reinforced in the same manner and create zones of high- level low-frequency sound.
+The published results are A-weighted; hence are dominated by noise from the broadband swish (trailing edge) component.
+Recent measurements taken close to a South Australian wind farm confirm that amplitude modulation is present under Australian daytime conditions.
+It is speculated BTI noise may also be reinforced in the same manner and create zones of high-level low-frequency sound.
 Passive and active control concepts were presented with active phase desynchronisation a promising method for controlling both forms of noise.